 When it comes to unaccompanied children, Article 66 LFIP orders that the principle of “best interests of the child” shall be observed in all decisions concerning unaccompanied minor applicants.
 According to the new Article 66(B) LFIP, all children younger than 18 shall be placed in children’s shelters or other premises under the authority of the Ministry of Family and Social Services.[2]

-Unaccompanied male children may face difficulties in accessing protection.
+There are differences between provinces in the implementation of procedures regarding unaccompanied and separated children[4].Unaccompanied children, especially male children, may face difficulties in accessing protection.
 If the child does not have an identity card, the Child Support Centres (ÇODEM) will help to obtain one.
 If the child goes directly to a PDMM, he will not obtain an ID card as he must receive a guardianship decision from a court first.
 However, when children go to court for the appointment of a guardian, judges say that they cannot appoint a guardian because the child is not registered and, therefore, legally does not exist.
 This creates a vicious circle where children remain in a prolonged state of limbo and further hinders their access to the international protection procedure.
-Children staying in dormitories get a foreign identification number, not an ID card to access basic services such as education.
 When they leave the dormitory and reach the age of 18, they can apply for an ID.

 Undocumented migrants are not permitted to travel within the country.
 They are unable to purchase a bus ticket, even if they have been sent to another city or are staying in a hotel.
 When they are apprehended, they are sent to removal centres and then pushed back towards the borders.
-In 2022, various stakeholders continued to state that unaccompanied adolescents aged 15-16 had been determined to be 18 on paper, while other unaccompanied children aged 12-13 were determined to be relatives of these older children and were released from child-care institutions.[6]
+Stakeholders continued to state that unaccompanied adolescents aged 15-16 had been determined to be 18 on paper[8], while other unaccompanied children aged 12-13 were determined to be relatives of these older children and were released from child-care institutions.[9]

 Reception of survivors of torture or violence

-In most cases, the criteria for renewal of residence permits and financial support, long waiting times, and lack of interpreters can leave women and children victims of gender-based violence unregistered.
-Refugees and returnee women and girls have a right to documentation, including identity papers and travel documents issued in their own names, but this is often not the case in practice since the PMM requires women to produce a certificate proving their status as married/divorced or widowed.
+In most cases, the criteria for renewal of residence permits and financial support, long waiting times, and lack of interpreters can leave women and children survivors of gender-based violence unregistered.
+Refugees women and girls have a right to documentation, including identity papers and travel documents issued in their own names, but this is often not the case in practice since the PMM requires women to produce a certificate proving their status as married/divorced or widowed.
 Another approach that does not adopt gender sensitivity is that divorced or widowed women must prove that they are divorced or widowed to receive the Türk Kızılay Card.

 Reception of LGBTQI+ persons